-Teaching and research conducted within the University of Central Florida’s natural lands is encouraged.
-Through site use permits, the protection of biological resources on campus is accomplished.
-Permits allow us to minimize conflicts between users, to prevent unsuitable uses, and to coordinate projects with management activities.
-In addition, as part of the stewardship of the natural areas on campus, teaching and research activities utilizing the campus are documented through the site use permits.
-Anyone wanting to use the campus natural areas for teaching or research is asked to fill out the appropriate form and submit it, via email, at least two weeks prior to the requested timeframe.
+The Arboretum encourages both academic and non-academic activities within the University of Central Florida’s natural lands (Click Here for Map).
+Site use permits help us protect our natural areas, and allow us to minimize conflicts between users, prevent unsuitable uses, and coordinate projects with management activities.
+They also enable us to track and document the use of our natural lands for program assessment.
+Anyone wanting to use the campus natural areas for teaching, research or other sponsored activities needs to fill out the appropriate online form below and submit it at least two weeks prior to the requested use.

 Please review the General Use Rules and Permitting Process and fill out the Site Use Permit below.
 Site use permit applications must be submitted at least 2 weeks prior to requested use.
 We strongly encourage early submission of applications to allow ample time for review and processing.
 If you have any questions please contact John Guziejka, Biologist at UCF Natural Resources, at John.Guziejka@ucf.edu.

 *Follow the appropriate links below, “Natural Lands Site Use” for non activities, and “Research and Course Site Use” for academic activities.

 (non academic activities) Research and Course Site Use